-Well, the bearer, with your time, labour or property — in further exchanged for the same or similar redeemable monetary tokens, then exchangeable for the promises of others for their time, labour or property.
+Well, firstly, the bearer — with your time, labour or property — in further exchanged for the same or similar redeemable monetary tokens, then exchangeable for the promises of others for their time, labour or property.
 It’s a conversion-mechanism for effort.
-Those having less being additionally burdened by those having more, to then meet such satisfaction demands, or otherwise be without the resources one cannot make or grow alone.
+Those having less, being additionally burdened by those having more — to then meet such satisfaction demands, or otherwise be without the resources one cannot make or grow alone.

 Then, there’s your attention — that has a quantifiable property value too, and is bought & sold as such.
-Collectively we know it as media, defined as; the means, channel, or agency by which an aim is achieved.
+Collectively we know this as media — defined as; the means, channel, or agency by which an aim is achieved.

-In life there is inherent safety and risk-reduction in crowds — whereas in targeted marketing, it is those very segmented crowds where targeting is most lucrative.
+In life, there is inherent safety and risk-reduction in crowds — whereas in targeted marketing, or political influence, it is the segmentation of crowds where targeting is most lucrative.

-Lastly, there is your influence, both over your own actions, and the actions of others.
+Lastly, there is your influence — both over your own actions, and the actions of others.
 When someone controls more influence than another, we tend to call or recognise that as power.
-Although, thankfully uncorrelated to personal merit or likeability, for which we are still highly tuned to differentiate.
+Although, thankfully, uncorrelated to personal merit or likeability, for which we are still highly attuned to differentiate.

-Politicians and marketeers tend to know that the magic number for influencing a majority can be achieved by simply influencing a mere 8% of the influential populace, as they pass on their insight to those trusting in their judgement.
+Politicians and marketeers tend to know that the magic number for influencing a majority can be achieved by simply influencing a mere 8% of the influential populace — as those influencers then pass on their insight to those trusting in their recommendations and choices.

 Who’s targeting whom

-These objectives are all targeted to an audience for both advertising and political propaganda ambitions, by media creators and their delivery platforms.
+These objectives are all targeted to audiences, in whole and part, for both; advertising and political propaganda ambitions — and by media creators, via their delivery platforms.

 Until recently, the creators of such campaigns were also people — somewhat accountable to their; morals, self-preservation, transparency through visibility of their peers or regulators, our direct and indirect anecdotal feedback, and all other varied human motivations and intuitions that pre-empt human actions.

-Sometimes motivations and actions are difficult to understand, but intrinsically people all operate reliant on others — and the moral balances of a group typically tempers and averages views and interests more equitably than experience tells us that any one person could or would alone.
+Sometimes motivations and actions are difficult to understand, but intrinsically, people all operate in good faith reliance on unknown others.
+The moral balances of a group typically temper and average individual views and interests — more equitably than experience tells us that any one person might do alone.

-Often, groups are counter-balanced by other groups too — which all adds up to the multifaceted society we know and recognise.
+Often, groups are counter-balanced by other groups, too — which all adds up to the multifaceted functioning of a society that we know and recognise.

-Noting the specific use of the word; requested, and not; desired.
+Note the specific use of the word; requested, and not; desirable.

 A machine designed to make bottles, will invariably make those bottles as long as it is supplied with power and raw materials.

-The power in a computer is not just the electricity, but the collective intelligence of all those that described how to process information with code, for the then rapid calculation of further information.
+The power in a computer is not just the electricity, but the collective intelligence of all those that described to it how to process information, with code, for the then rapid calculation of further information.

-The commodity being manufactured by marketing machines is; money, influence, or the promises and obligations for; attention, labour and property — as we now know, this all translates or converts back and forth, with money as the typically trusted base currency for these things.
+The commodities being manufactured by marketing machines are; money, influence — and the promises, or obligations, for attention, labour, and property.
+As we now know, this all translates or converts back and forth, using money as the typically trusted base currency — and in future, cryptocurrencies and smart contracts.

-What are the raw materials for marketing machines?
+What are the raw materials for these marketing machines?

-Accepting that; as you are most-likely reading this on a connected device, it is safe to assume someone (or something) else can watch what you watch — even if only me.
-I don’t know who you are, but I can now know your browser, screen size, general location, and viewing data for just this one website, where you came from, where you go to after, and who else you might know or influence — which I do strictly keep to a bare minimum, and you can read more about on my Privacy page.
+Accepting that; as you are most-likely reading this on a connected device, it is safe to assume someone (or something) else can see what you see — even if only me.
+I don’t know who you are, but I can now know your browser, screen size, general location, and viewing data for just this one website, where you came from, where you go to after, and who else you might know or influence — which I do strictly keep to a bare minimum, and you can read more about on my privacy page.

-Now, we know that information or data is attention, and that attention is a commodity that can be converted to promises, via money or votes, based on the desired direction of your future attention by the now custodians and guardians of that attention.
+Now, we know that information or data is a by-product of attention — and that attention is a commodity that can be converted to promises — via money or votes — based on the desired direction of your future attention, by the now custodians and guardians of that attention data.

 Is advertising bad?

-Well, Tesla famously doesn’t advertise, reasoning that all their energy is invested into the product itself, to give the best possible value to the customer.
-They do many other types of marketing though, with public relations and projects that gather organic interest.
-Although, equally arguable their demonstrations are for the reward of pride in the work of the many creators, involved and motivated by sharing their innovations, when many of they are purely for entertainment or just furthering the boundaries of possibility, because they can.
+Well, Tesla famously doesn’t advertise, in the traditional sense — reasoning that all their energy is invested into the product itself, to give the best possible value to the customer.
+They do, however, undertake many other types of marketing, though — with public relations, and projects that gather organic interest.
+Although, equally arguable, their demonstrations are for the reward of pride in the work of the many creators — involved and motivated by sharing their innovations — when many of these displays of innovation are purely for entertainment, or just furthering the boundaries of possibility — because they can.

-Generally, Tesla are considered an exception, although sometimes exceptions become the rule if they work better for more, and I tend to agree that we might be reaching peak advertising — and should in an enlightened society.
+Generally, Tesla is considered an exception — although, sometimes exceptions become the rule if they work better for more.
+I tend to agree that we might be reaching peak advertising — and perhaps should in an enlightened society.

 But I digress…

-What media technology does is reach more people faster, regardless of the underlying value of the offering.
-It can do this more efficiently, and now evolve as fast as the behaviours of the audience.
-Beyond coincidental ads anyone?
+What media technology does, is reach more people faster — regardless of the underlying value of the offering.
+It can now do this more efficiently — to evolve as fast as the behaviours of the audience.

-This now means a successful feedback mechanism for creating these machines results in a trajectory whereby the controllers of the technology must compete to make their machines more and more capable in their robot-wars against other people’s machines.
-As in any knock-out contest, the inevitable evolutionary conclusion being that fewer and fewer people control the bigger and lesser number of winning machines.
+This now means that there is a successful feedback mechanism for creating these machines results, in a trajectory whereby the controllers of the technology must compete to make their machines more and more capable — in their robot-wars against other people’s machines.
+As in any knock-out contest, the inevitable evolutionary conclusion being; fewer and fewer people will control a bigger and lesser number of winning machines.

 The winner’s prize?

-Traditionally, the role of non-commercially influenced, democratic (by and for the people) governments, lawmakers and policy enforcers would be to referee and counterbalance such tournaments — to ensure they never achieve more than a 30% market-share in any one sector — also known as Monopoly laws.
+Traditionally, the role of; non-commercially influenced, democratic (by and for the people) governments, lawmakers, and policy enforcers, would be to referee and counterbalance such tournaments — to ensure they never achieve more than a 30% market-share in any one sector — also known as Monopoly law.

 It is illegal in a civilised society to be a Monopoly, Cartel or form anticompetitive collusion agreements.
-The remedy in law is sub-division and separation of consolidated interests and deterrent penalties for circumvention of the principles of a truly free (as in freedom) market (as in level playing field) — to reset the competitive contest, and return the game to one of promotion by skill, ambition and excellence again.
+The remedy in law is; subdivision, separation of consolidated interests, and deterrent penalties for circumvention of the principles of a truly free (as in freedom) market (as in level playing field) — to reset the competitive contest — and return the game to one of promotion by skill, ambition and excellence, again.

-But, what do we do when the technology transcends the geographical borders and jurisdictions that have managed this civilised counter-balance before?
+But, what do we do when the technology transcends the geographical borders and jurisdictions, that have otherwise managed our civilised counter-balance, until now?

 Where are the watchers to even watch now?

-Awareness is growing of the potential hazards from the potential power that controllers of these technological promise-yielding machines can solicit — but these are machines designed to be aware of awareness as just another input variable to iterate, test and evolve.
-To then continue on their quest for those requested outcomes, regardless of any instructions they don’t have included in their algorithm.
-This can include operating with the laws as they stand, and become advantageous to then operate lawfully, by its definition, and seek the opportunities that laws may not yet have considered or evolved to maintain balance and equality of opportunity.
+Awareness is growing of the potential hazards from this power potential — that the controllers of these technological promise-yielding machines can solicit — but these are machines designed to be aware of awareness — as just another input variable to iterate, test and evolve.
+To then continue on their quest, for those requested outcomes — regardless of any instructions they don’t have included in their algorithm, by design or oversight.
+This can include operating with the laws, as they stand, and for it to become advantageous to then operate lawfully, in its limited definition, and seek the opportunities that laws may not yet have considered, or evolved, to maintain balance in society, and equality of opportunity.

-Knowing you are being watched, advertised too, and even accepting or being mildly annoyed, at what we currently just call creepy, is irrelevant.
+Knowing you are being watched, advertised to — and even accepting, or being mildly annoyed by, what we currently just call creepy, is irrelevant.
 You are part of a crowd, remember.
 It was supposed to be safer working together.

-It matters not if you are immune to the attention-seeking, promise-generating machinery — as long as enough of your crowd are, it is profitable.
+It matters not if you are immune to the attention-seeking, promise-generating machinery — as long as enough of your crowd are, these automatons are profitable.

-Your minority awareness is merely noise to filter out in both gaining your crowd’s majority attention and action, and making your choices limited to being a part of that crowd or not.
+Your minority awareness is merely noise to filter out — in both gaining your crowd’s majority attention and action — and making your choices limited to being a part of the crowd you know and trust, or not.

 The result of this, the rewards for resistance or compliance?

-Well, it’s isolation for the aware, and sufficiently short-term reward for the many — to happily continue providing the power and energy the machines need — and continue the pursuit of the ambitions of the technology owner’s button pushing.
+Well, it is isolation for the aware, and sufficiently short-term reward for the many — for them to happily continue providing the power and energy that the machines need — and allow them to continue, in the pursuit of the ambitions of the technology owner’s button pushing.

-To push the crowd’s buttons, your society and community’s, pushes yours by proxy.
+In pushing the crowd’s buttons, your society and community will then push yours, by proxy.

 Do you really want single-minded machinery pushing your increasingly predictable psychological buttons?

 Do you want as much value as possible squeezed from you during your useful life?
-Only to become valueless and disposable at the times you would otherwise have relied on the social conventions of sickness support and dignified retirement?
+Only to become valueless and disposable at the times you would otherwise have relied on social conventions for sickness support and dignified retirement?
 Do you think retirement of anyone able-bodied or valuable will continue as we’d come to expect and hope?

 So, who or what do you trust?